Mochitto/Lisp-parser/README.md

 I've read on how to build an interpreter, and I think I should be able to write a part of it soon!
 Written some tests, even if there are still many corner cases!
 I hope to be able to send the project tonight or tomorrow morning :)

+**16/10/2022**
+I've written tests and expanded the interpreter's capabilities.
+Now only lambda calls are missing :)

+**17/10/2022**
+Prepared a new file for the interview!
+I also think that for defun I need to write a compiler...
+I think the project will be on hold and later on rewritten in Typescript as an exercise!